-Male Black Buck Antelope have black fur on their upper parts and white fur on their chest, belly, the inner sides of their legs, and on their muzzle and chin.
+Male Black Buck Antelope has black fur on their upper parts and white fur on their chest, belly, the inner sides of their legs, and on their muzzle and chin.
 They have white rings around their eyes and they have long, ringed horns that spiral with three to four turns and are up to 28 inches long.

 The males are born light brown then turn black around three years of age.
 Males stand about 32 inches tall at the shoulders and weigh between 71 and 95 pounds.
 Female Black Buck Antelope are smaller, are beige or light brown and usually do not have horns, however, if they do, the horns are not ringed and spiraled as the males are.